Yaaasminnn/Kryptonite-Bot/README.md

  Users can buy, sell, monitor and trade currency/cryptocurrency.

-Can trade with eachother as well.
+Can transfer money among eachother as well.

 Cryptocurrencies are dynamically generated, and deleted